Introducer of Ambassadors: The ceremony today

-The 1875 rules continues to be the basis for presenting credentials, although with some differences; since between four and six ambassadors can present their credentials in one day, the introducer no longer accompanies them individually throughout the act, but rather this is done by lower-ranking diplomats and the introducer only initially explains the act to them and, on the agreed day, introduces them to His Majesty.
+The 1875 rules continues to be the basis for presenting credentials, although with some differences; since between four and six ambassadors can present their credentials in one day, the introducer no longer accompanies them individually throughout the act, but rather this is done by lower-ranking diplomats and the introducer only initially explains the act to them and, on the agreed day, introduces them to Their Majesties.

-Thus, after being picked up by an official from the Ministry of Foreign Affairs at his residence or embassy, he is taken to the office of the introducer of ambassadors in the Santa Cruz Palace.
+Thus, after being picked up by an official from the Ministry of Foreign Affairs at the residence or embassy, he is taken to the office of the introducer of ambassadors in the Santa Cruz Palace.
 During the meeting, the ambassador delivers the appropriate copy of the credentials and the letter of recall of the previous ambassador, while the introducer explains the ceremony observed in Spain for presenting the credentials to the sovereign.
-After formally requesting a date for the public audience to present the credentials, the ambassador returns to his embassy.
+After formally requesting a date for the public audience to present the credentials, the ambassador returns to the embassy.